Adaptations of Australian animals to cane toads: Taste aversion learning in carnivorous marsupials

 The planigale is a small carnivorous dasyurid marsupial native to Australia.
-Similarly to other dasyurids, including quolls and planigales, that have no anciently shared evolutionary history with cane toads, are highly susceptible to cane toads' toxins.
+Similarly to other dasyurids, including quolls and planigales, that have no anciently shared evolutionary history with cane toads, and are highly susceptible to cane toads' toxins.
 Studies have shown that planigales naïve to the toxic cane toads readily attack cane toads but most often survive the encounter, due to the particular predation techniques typically employed by the small marsupial: Planigales will usually immediately reject a cane toad after capture, or consume only the snout of the toad, such that the poisonous parotoid glands remain untouched.
 Laboratory tests have shown that planigales learn to avoid cane toads after only one or two encounters.
 Furthermore, planigales were observed to even reject palatable, non-toxic frog species following an encounter with a cane toad, and also avoided attacking any prey item on which the scent of cane toad had been applied.
 These findings demonstrate the strength of taste aversion learning in planigales with regards to cane toad.

 Whilst aversion learning may initially be important to the survival of naïve planigales, studies have shown that planigales in northern Queensland, having lived sympatrically with cane toads since their introduction over 60 years ago, may have evolved to tolerate cane toad toxins (see below).

 Avoidance of cane toad tadpoles by predatory fish

 The highly toxic tadpoles of cane toads represent a threat to native predatory fish.
-However, some Australian native fish species, which live in sympatry with cane toads and their larvae, have adapted their foraging tactics in response to the presence of cane toad tadpoles: Barramundi and the northern gudgeon trout have been observed to selectively choose their prey items and differentiate between toxic cane toad tadpoles and non-toxic tadpoles of other species.
+However, some Australian native fish species, which live in sympatry with cane toads and their larvae, have adapted their foraging tactics in response to the presence of cane toad tadpoles: barramundi and the northern gudgeon trout have been observed to selectively choose their prey items and differentiate between toxic cane toad tadpoles and non-toxic tadpoles of other species.

 The toxins present in cane toad tadpoles are concentrated in the skin.
 Therefore, mouthing of a tadpole is sufficient for most predators to detect its toxicity.
-In laboratory tests, Barramundi and northern trout gudgeon rejected cane toad tadpoles immediately after capture.
+In laboratory tests, barramundi and northern trout gudgeon rejected cane toad tadpoles immediately after capture.
 After rejection of the cane toad tadpoles, the fish were observed to shake their heads vigorously.
 This behaviour was not observed when the fish were fed food pellets or tadpoles of non-toxic species, indicating that the unpalatability of cane toad tadpoles most likely leads to their rejection by predatory fish.
 The two fish species learned not to prey on cane toad tadpoles after a small number of encounters.
 Furthermore, most of the fish were able to recognise and avoid the toxic tadpoles, either by visual or chemical cues, several days after their first encounter.
 With long-term exposure to toad tadpoles and a selection of native tadpoles, northern gudgeon were able to differentiate between the tadpoles of cane toads and native species.